Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Conclusion

 \section{Conclusion}

-In this study, we investigate the robustness of offline RL algorithms under various data corruptions, with a specific focus on sequence modeling methods.
-Our empirical evidence suggests that current offline RL algorithms based on temporal difference learning exhibit significant susceptibility to data corruption, particularly in scenarios with limited data.
+In this study, we investigate the robustness of offline RL algorithms under various data corruption scenarios, with a specific focus on sequence modeling methods.
+Our empirical evidence suggests that current offline RL algorithms based on temporal difference learning are significantly susceptible to data corruption, especially in scenarios with limited data.
 To address this issue, we introduce the Robust Decision Transformer (RDT), a novel robust offline RL algorithm developed from the perspective of sequence modeling.
-Our comprehensive experiments highlight RDT's exceptional robustness against both random and adversarial data corruption, across different corruption ratios and scales.
+Our comprehensive experiments highlight RDT's excellent robustness against various types of data corruption.
 Furthermore, we demonstrate RDT's superiority in handling both training-time and testing-time attacks.
-We hope that our findings will inspire further research into the exploration of using sequence modeling methods to address data corruption challenges in increasingly complex and realistic scenarios.
+We hope that our findings will inspire further research into using sequence modeling methods to address data corruption challenges in increasingly complex and realistic scenarios.